dodman5311/6308/README.md

 # Orthogonal Games Framework

-This project is a bare-bones implementation with not modules of the framework that our studio uses to develop games.
+This project is a bare-bones implementation of the framework that our studio uses to develop games.
 The purpose of this project is to be copied as a basis for creating new projects for more rapid studio production.

 # Dependencies